Treachery

 It's all I ever do

-It's all treachery, treachery, treachery, aahhhhhhh
+It's all treachery, zombie treachery, aahhhhhhh

 It's fading in, it's fading out